omriharel/deej/README.md

 - Automatic COM port detection
 - Mic input support
 - Feel free to let me know if there's more demand for other features!

+## Hello Jax-B here
+  This repo is my (currently in development) Version of deej.
+My goal with this is to have something like the goxlr system

+#### Here is what has been implemented
+- request based communitcation (AKA the arduio will only send data on request)
+- threading for the update system

+  way down the line i will add oled support to the system and maby a gui. thanks for reading!